Do I Need Workers’ Compensation if I’m Self-Employed in Pennsylvania?

 Workers’ comp insurance protects you not only legally, but also financially, in the event of a workplace accident.
 Any injury can result in expensive medical expenses and lost wages during recovery.
 A self-employed worker without coverage must pay these costs out of pocket.
 If your health insurance excludes work-related injuries, this can lead to a devastating gap in financial and physical protection.

 The construction industry has stricter requirements under Pennsylvania law.
-The Construction Workplace Misclassification Act requires even self-employed contractors to maintain workers’ compensation coverage.
-This applies whether you work independently or hire subcontractors.
-Every self-employed construction professional, from general contractors to specialized trade workers, must be insured.
+The Construction Workplace Misclassification Act requires even a self-employed contractor to maintain workers compensation coverage.
+This applies whether you work independently or hire a sub-contractor.
+Every self-employed construction employees, from a general contractor to specialized trade workers, must be insured.
 The law aims to protect against the high injury risks inherent in construction work.

 Other exemptions include federal employees, longshoremen, railroad workers, and other who are covered under another workers’ comp act.